-While earning the trust of customers as a whole group by aiming for ultimate safety levels as a top priority, the Group will operate business based on the Group's philosophy of strengthening network capabilities focusing on technologies and information to help everyone realize affluent lives.
-In addition, to achieve this philosophy, the Group will work together as well as hold listed associates that have collaborative relationships, including joint research and technological development and personnel exchanges, in the fields of construction, facility work and security in order to provide safe and secure social infrastructure.
+As stated in the Group Management Vision "To the Next Stage" 2034, the Group aims to operate its railway business in a sustainable manner in cooperation with each business operator, manufacturer and supplier.
+The Group will work together as well as hold listed associates that have collaborative relationships, including joint research and technological development and personnel exchanges, in the fields of construction, facility work and security in order to provide safe and secure social infrastructure.
 While respecting the autonomy and independence of the management of each company, the Group and the listed associates will make full use of collaborative synergy and mutually maximize corporate value.